RootAccessHackerspace/handbook/source/policies/alcohol-cannabis-policy.md

 To that end, we allow the responsible use of alcohol and cannabis on-site, provided that such use complies with California law and Root Access policies, including (but not limited to) the {doc}`/safety/guidelines` and {doc}`/policies/conduct`.

-_**tl;dr — Enjoy Responsibly.** That’s the rule.
+_**tl;dr — Enjoy Responsibly.** That's the rule.
 The rest of this policy explains how we support that expectation and keep the space safe for everyone._

 ## Legal & Age Restrictions